 I am Visiting Assistant Professor and Lecturing Fellow of Italian in Romance Studies and affiliated faculty with the Center for Jewish Studies at Duke University.
 I primarily work on the cultural and literary connections between Italy and German-language countries, Jewish studies, the novel, animal studies, world literature, modernism, and issues of identity.
 Currently I am completely my book, Kafka’s Italian Progeny (see below for a description).
-Last year I co-directed a Duke University PAL/FHI Faculty Seminar, supported by a Mellon grant.
-This year I am teaching a first-year seminar “Adaptation: Cinema & Literature” and “Introduction to Italian Culture: Language, Literature, and FIlm.”
-Please see “Courses” to see descriptions of courses taught at Duke, the University of California at Berkeley (where I was a Mellon Postdoctoral Fellow in the Humanities for two years), and Columbia University.
+In 2014-2015, I co-directed a Duke University PAL/FHI Faculty Seminar, supported by a Mellon grant.
+This year I taught a first-year seminar “Adaptation: Cinema & Literature,” “Introduction to Italian Culture: Language, Literature, and Film,” and “Modern European Short Fiction” at Duke and am teaching “The Mysteries of Italian Port Cities” at Venice International University.
+Please see “Courses” to see descriptions of courses taught at Duke, Venice International University, the University of California at Berkeley (where I was a Mellon Postdoctoral Fellow in the Humanities for two years), and Columbia University.
 My CV: Ziolkowski November 2014 CV.

 I hold a Ph.D. in Italian and Comparative Literature and Society from Columbia.
 My dissertation, “Trieste and the Migrations of Modernism: Fin-de-siècle Austria in the Italian Literary Landscape,” uses Trieste to focus an examination of the relationships between some key Austro-Hungarian authors (Kafka, Musil, Rilke, Roth) and Italian modernists (Svevo, Slataper, Quarantotti Gambini).
 I completed my dissertation research in Trieste, dwelling – without incident – in via Belpoggio, the infamous street of Svevo’s “L’assassinio di via Belpoggio.”
 Several parts of my dissertation have been published as articles and book chapters, including and one on Rainer Maria Rilke and Scipio Slataper in The Comparatist, one on Svevo and Musil in the edited volume Gender and Modernity in Central Europe, one on Joseph Roth and Quarantotti Gambini in Comparative Literature Studies.